collective/collective.actions.delete/README.txt

 How to install ?
 ================

-Just go to portal quickintaller select collective.actions.delete and click install
+Read docs/Install.txt and then go to portal quickintaller select collective.actions.delete and click install